Long Hair Was My Security Blanket — Until I Got The “Choppy Bob”

-My hair has had a good summer: It’s been in the sea, in the pool, drenched in sunshine, curled, dyed and re-dyed.
-So, when Refinery29’s deputy beauty director Jacqueline recently asked if I wanted to cut my long hair into a “choppy bob,” it didn’t take me long to say yes.
+My hair has had a good Euro summer: It’s been in the sea, in the pool, drenched in sunshine, tonged, dyed and re-dyed.
+So, when Refinery29’s deputy beauty director Jacqueline recently asked if I wanted to cut my long hair into a “choppy bob”, it didn’t take me long to say yes.
 I really love having longer hair, but boy, those split ends were done.
-Call it a cliché, but as we enter fall, I’m ready for a hair change and I’m keen to feel that cool breeze on my neck.
+Call it a cliché, but I’m ready for a hair change and I’m keen to feel that cool breeze on my neck.

-The bob haircut — and its various iterations — are everywhere at the moment.
-In fact, various magazines have dubbed 2023 “the year of the bob cut”.
-Zendaya has got one (total hair goals) and Hailey Bieber, too, so naturally, many have followed suit.
-What’s more, plenty of stylists are rejigging the classic cut, bringing it into the TikTok era.
-So far we’ve seen the “Italian bob,” the “boyfriend bob,” and the “preppy bob” all trending online.

 AdvertisementADVERTISEMENT